D7460N/D7460N.dev/README.md

 Examples of liabilities include: Alimony, Child Support, Credit Card payments for merchandise or services you already received, Divorce Settlement payments, Garnishments, Judgments, Professional Development Course Expenses, Timeshare Payments, Tuition Payments, etc.

+_If my spouse, dependent children, or I co-sign a loan, do I need to include pertinent informantion on that property and its associated loan?_<br />
+Yes.
+If you/your spouse/your dependents have co-signed on a loan, all information for that loan must be provided in Debts & Lianbilities section.
+Add a comment that the loan is signd and for whom.
+If the co-signer is aon the deed or title, the property information should also be added to Housing or Vehicles sections, whichever applies.

+_How should I report multiple loans for the same lender?_<br />
+Each loan must be listed separately.
+Provide the correct identifier such as Auto, Mortgage, Credit Card, etc. Also provide starting/ending balances and the monthly payment amounts for each.

+_Should I report other recuring liabilities (e.g., child care, other family support, etc.?_<br />
+Yes, list the monthly payments you, your spouse, and/or any of your dependent children pay each month as a liability, and the total of these payments as the year-end balance.
+Include details in the comments section.

 <br />

 ---